mitchlloyd/mitchlloyd.github.io/_posts/2015-11-01-still-programming-1.md

 tests that show alerts when something is wrong.
 They have text editors that complete code for them and have sophisticated ways of showing errors as they type.
 There are tools like Xcode and Visual Studio Code that have drag and drop interfaces.
-There are applications that graph code changes to an evolving programming project.
 Look at a programmer's screen as they work and you'll see a myriad of colors, signals, shapes, and diagrams giving them information.

 Programming is not challenging because of archaic tools.
 Rather, programmers